CSYClubIIITK/CTF-Guide/src/forensics/forensic-platforms.md

 # Forensic Platforms

-13\.
-Above we have explored techniques for image and audio files.
+&#x20;Above we have explored techniques for image and audio files.
 Now we shall see how to investigate artifacts from a disk image.
 We shall briefly cover the uses of Autopsy toll to perform analysis on disc images.
 We will be using the Windows OS for this section.

 ### AUTOPSY&#x20;